 Of course, I could tell you all about how I homeschool my kids and recommend the same materials to you.
-But, I won’t do that.
+But I won’t do that.
 What works well for us may not be a fit for your family.
 There’s an endless number of ways to homeschool.
-If you ask twenty homeschool parents how they homeschool, you will likely get twenty different answers.
+If you ask twenty homeschool parents how they homeschool and which curriculum they use, you’ll likely get twenty different answers.

 Spend some time researching various homeschooling methods.
 This short quiz may help you narrow down which methods to consider for your family.
 For more information about homeschooling methods and philosophies, the following blogs and articles are excellent resources:

 When considering different homeschooling methods, remember to keep your child’s learning style, interests, strengths, and weaknesses in mind.
 Figuring out how they learn best will probably take a little trial and error, but doing some research on learning styles can reduce the guesswork.
 The information in these blogs and articles will help get you started: